 Loss of Taste & Smell

 By now, we all know that it is really common to lose your sense of taste or smell if you had a COVID-19 infection.
 Experts think it happens because the virus damages some of the cells lining our noses.
 The good news is that for most people, this problem doesn’t last too long.
-But if you’ve been missing the scent of your favorite shower gel or the aroma of your morning coffee, you might be anxious to know what you can do to bring your senses back.
+But if you’ve been missing the scent of your favourite shower gel or the aroma of your morning coffee, you might be anxious to know what you can do to bring your senses back.

 Smell Training.
 Line up a variety of the things that you know (eg lemon, clove, mint, ground coffee, or vanilla).
 Smell your first food item gently for a few seconds, but don’t sniff too hard.
-After few minutes break, move on to the next item.
+After a few minutes break, move on to the next item.

 Rectangular breathing.
 When we breathe out, it should be longer than when we are breathing in.
-For example, breathing in on a count of one, two, and then breathing out on a count of three, four, five.
+For example, breathing in on a count of one, two, and then breathing out on a count of three, four, or five.